Pork Dumplings

 Pan-Frying Dumplings

-• Heat about 1 tbsp vegetable oil in a large skillet over medium-high heat.
+• To pan-fry the fresh dumplings, heat about 1 tablespoon of vegetable oil in a large skillet over medium-high heat.

-• Place dumplings in the pan and fry until bottoms turn golden, about 4 minutes.
+• Place dumplings in the pan and fry until the bottoms turn golden, about 4 minutes.

 Notes